benedmunds/Laravel-Composer/README.md

 #Composer bundle for Laravel

-This bundle will cause your Composer packages to load automatically.
+This bundle will autoload your Composer packages.

 ##Composer Setup